jaimeMontea/Kit_BIG_Data/README.md

 ### Security

-Only recognized packages are used into this project.
+Only official and recognized packages are used into this project.
 No environment variables are needed.

 ### Coding Standards